Campsites in Derbyshire

 Other Derbyshire attractions

-- A visit to the village of Matlock Bath isn’t complete without a trip to Matlock Bath Aquarium & Exhibitions.
+A visit to the village of Matlock Bath isn’t complete without a trip to Matlock Bath Aquarium & Exhibitions.
 Your entry fee gives you access to all of the attractions within the building.
 The aquarium houses over 50 varieties of fish, the Petrifying Well is popular with kids and Past Times in Matlock Bath exhibition offers a trip down memory lane.
+The Heights of Abraham is another popular attraction in Matlock Bath.

 More popular camping destinations